 If you shop for mortgages on your own, you might apply at three different banks.
 That’s three credit checks.

-A mortgage broker checks your credit once, then shops your file to dozens of lenders.
+A broker who shops multiple lenders checks your credit once, then shops your file to dozens of lenders.
 You get more options with fewer credit inquiries.

 Same thing with car loans.
 Find the car first, then apply for financing at one dealership that can access multiple lenders.